ai24-7/restaurant_agent/README.md

 - **Menu Innovation & Flavor Trend:**
   Analyze changes over time in ingredients and menu offerings, supported by both internal data and external news sources.

-## Sample Queries

-### 1. Ingredient-Based Discovery
-- **Example 1:** “Which restaurants in Los Angeles offer dishes with Impossible Meat?”
-- **Example 2:** “Find restaurants near me that serve gluten-free pizza.”

-### 2. Trending Insights & Explanations
-- **Example:** “Give me a summary of the latest trends around desserts in San Francisco.”

-### 3. Historical or Cultural Context
-- **Example:** “What is the history of sushi, and which restaurants in my area are known for it?”

-### 4. Comparative Analysis
-- **Example:** “Compare the average menu price of vegan restaurants in San Francisco vs. Mexican restaurants.”

-### 5. Menu Innovation & Flavor Trend
-- **Example:** “How has the use of saffron in desserts changed over the last year, according to restaurant menus or news articles?”

 ## Integration Details